fcapovilla/caporss/README.md

 ### Heroku

 CapoRSS is Heroku-ready, so you can push it like any other Sinatra-based application.
-See this page for more informations : [Getting started with ruby on Heroku](https://devcenter.heroku.com/articles/ruby)
+See this page for more informations : [Getting started with Ruby on Heroku](https://devcenter.heroku.com/articles/ruby)

 ## TODO

 * Correct client-side memory leaks
 * Performance optimisations
-* Mobile view
 * Use sprockets to organise and minify assets
 * Drap-and-drop feed reordering
 * Recursive folders (more than one folder level)